rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 ‘Tell a friend of yours about Skype’

 Second person plural
-The possessor/controller index found in the 2PL possessive paradigm is simply %Oŋk, see table (4.32).
+The possessor/controller index found in the 2PL possessive paradigm is simply -Oŋk, see table (4.32).
 There are no special genitive forms attested for kin terms, nor do any of the grammars make mention of dative forms.
-Instead, all genitive and nominative functions are attributed to the ambiguous %Oŋk form, and dative functions are dealt with in the same fashion as in the first person plural (above), and the third person plural (below), i.e. definite dative or turtov ‘for’ adposition strategies.
+Instead, all genitive and nominative functions are attributed to the ambiguous -Oŋk form, and dative functions are dealt with in the same fashion as in the first person plural (above), and the third person plural (below), i.e. definite dative or turtov ‘for’ adposition strategies.
 Table 4.32